Maskalito/Maskalito/README.md

 ## 🚀 About me
 - 📍Lyon, 69700, Rhône-Alpes
-- 💻 Currently working on personal project
+- 💻 Currently searching for a internship...
 - 👨‍🎓 2ND YEAR EPITECH student

 ## 🛠 Skills